Key Takeaways

 During the California Gold Rush, the people who reliably made money weren’t necessarily the prospectors — they were the merchants selling picks, shovels, and supplies to everyone trying their luck.
 The AI infrastructure trade borrows that logic: instead of betting on which specific AI application or model becomes dominant, you’re betting on the companies that profit regardless of which model wins, because someone still has to build the data center, power it, and keep it cool.

 This is appealing because it sidesteps some of the “which AI company actually has a durable moat” debate.
-The tradeoff is that these stocks aren’t immune to AI hype cycles either — when sentiment around AI spending sours, infrastructure names tend to get pulled down too, even if the underlying order backlogs haven’t changed.
+The tradeoff is that these stocks aren’t immune to AI hype cycles either — when sentiment around AI spending sours, infrastructure names tend to get pulled down too, even if the underlying order backlogs haven’t changed, as the late-July selloff showed.

 How People Commonly Get Exposure to This Theme